Starstrukk

 "Starstrukk" is a song recorded by American group 3OH!3.
-It is their third single and their second single to be released from their second studio album, Want (2008).
-A radio-only and the deluxe album version has been released featuring singer Katy Perry.
+It is their third single and their second single to be released from their second studio album, Want (2008), through Photo Finish Records.
+It is the follow-up to their debut single, "Don't Trust Me".
+The band wrote the song, an electropop and pop rap record, and produced it with Matt Squire.
+A radio-only and the deluxe album version was released, featuring fellow American artist Katy Perry.
+The original version was released as a single on the 4th of August, 2009, while the remix was released later that year, on the 14th of September.

 The version featuring Perry had considerable success worldwide, peaking within the top ten of the charts in Australia, Belgium (Wallonia), Finland, Poland, the Republic of Ireland, and the United Kingdom.
-It is the follow-up to their debut single "Don't Trust Me".
+Two music videos were made for the track.
+The first, directed by Steve Jocz, was released on the 8th of June, 2009, while the second was directed by Jocz and Marc Klasfeld, and was nominated for Best International Group Video at the 2010 MuchMusic Video Awards.
+The song was later included on the deluxe edition of Perry’s third studio album Teenage Dream, specifically the second disc, Dream On.